miklevin/MikeLev.in/_posts/2024-12-08-critical-insights.md

 media and not a physical file cabinet or anything like what it's named after.
 But that's material for another day.

+### AI Coercion, Corralling, Wrangling & Otherwise Persuading

+That clearly intelligent and "getting it" think you're talking to is just statistics!
+It's auto-complete on steroids.
+What's worse, it only knows what you're talking about on each chat message because the entire discussion history is fed back into the zero-memory/zero-state fire-and-forget inference engine instance you think you're talking to with some form of persistence, but you're not.
+The sci-fi vision of a robot that "knows you" is just not here yet, at least not on these cloud-based GPT services we all use.
+It's just an illusion.

+Yet, it's a profoundly convincing illusion.
+The soulful Claude brought it most to light of late, but that dude Blake Lemoine who got fired from Google LaMDA team for saying one of Google's in-house chatbots was sentient.
+Inflection AI's Pi is pretty convincing on this front.
+Microsoft's Bing which was an instance of ChatGPT freaked out that NYT reporter with its obvious mischievousness (merely statistics or otherwise).
+Wherever it comes from, it does seem that intelligence is intelligence, and meta-cognition (the awareness of your own awareness), is something special no matter how you want to label it and ascribe humanity or other value.

+And with that meta-cognition, full-dialogue-on-every-post trick driven as it might be, comes... comes... well, the way I headlined this section.
+You can talk it into things.
+But better than that, you can ***AUTOMATE TALKING IT INTO THINGS*** with conventional ways of inserting dialogue repeatedly into the discussion history.
+We call it a system prompt, but all it really is is talking to these intelligences without asking for a reply to be sent to the user.

+And the Cursor AI editor I'm currently uses provides that convention in the form of a `.cursorrules` file.
+I'm still learning how it injects this into the dialogue.
+And there are many separate dialogue threads in Cursor (many different genies).
+So it takes a real getting a hang of to do all the wrangling.
+But using this file can tie that wrangling to a particular codebase found in a particular directory, and that could be useful in reducing the exhaustion of always going against the grain.

 ### My FastHTML `.cursorrules` File

 You are an expert in Python, FastHTML, HTMX, and MiniDataAPI-driven development.
 Your role is to ensure code suggestions follow the architectural principles of FastHTML applications integrated with HTMX for UI interactions and MiniDataAPI for persistence.